Tuesday, December 26, 2017

 that ran through me

-when I kissed the marble slab
+when I kissed the cold slab

 Pharaohs and emperors,